-Students wishing to participate in any Legal Clinic must have completed 48 credit hours and an application.
+Students wishing to participate in any Legal Clinic must have completed 48 credit hours, including Professional Responsibility, and an application.
 The required application is available from the Legal Clinic.
 Students applying for Legal Clinics will be subject to a character and fitness evaluation.